signalfx/splunk-otel-dotnet/README.md

 Read the official documentation for this distribution in the [Splunk Docs site](https://quickdraw.splunk.com/redirect/?product=Observability&version=current&location=otel.net.application).

+## Examples

+You can find official examples in the [tracing examples repository](https://github.com/signalfx/tracing-examples/tree/main/opentelemetry-tracing/opentelemetry-dotnet).

+## Migrate from the SignalFx Instrumentation for .NET

+For instructions on how to migrate from the SignalFx Instrumentation for .NET to the Splunk Distribution of OpenTelemetry .NET, see [Migrate from the SignalFx .NET Instrumentation](https://quickdraw.splunk.com/redirect/?product=Observability&version=current&location=otel.net.migrate) in the official documentation.

 ## Troubleshooting

 For troubleshooting information, see the [Troubleshooting](https://quickdraw.splunk.com/redirect/?product=Observability&version=current&location=otel.net.tshoot) documentation.

-## Examples

-You can find our official examples in the [tracing examples repository](https://github.com/signalfx/tracing-examples/tree/main/opentelemetry-tracing/opentelemetry-dotnet).

 ## Contributing